nicolasriquet/GitDelver/README.md

 ### Use the GitDelver API from another Python tool (e.g., Jupyter notebook)

 You can also directly use the **GitDelver** API from another Python tool like a **Jupyter notebook**. **GitDelver** internally uses Pandas dataframes for storing and processing data and these dataframes can be obtained by directly calling the *delve* method of the *Delver* class.
 By doing this, you can use the datasets without having to first import CSV files.
+Warning: the analysis process may take several hours on very large repositories and so this might not be practical in some cases.

 ## Configuration parameters to be set in *config.py*